drtonyr/carbonTaxBackstop/docs/README.md

 | mean | 27412 | -22 | -5 | 21.5 | 21.5 |

 The main point to note is that there is no change in CO2e.
 This is expected as the income elasticity of demand for expenditure item has been modelled independently and linearly.
 The total expenditure remains the same so the increase in expenditure in lower deciles is ballanced by the decrease in expenditure in upper deciles.

-To achive an overall shift of expenditure requires modelling the dependencies of the expenditure items.
+The fiscally neutral carbon tax provides part of the incentive to decarbonise but in a much weaker form.
+The manufacturing and distribution of goods still has high incentive to decarbonise as companies and processes that don't will be replaced by more efficient companies and processes that do.
+However, there is no incentive to 'go the last mile' and achieve carbon neutrality.
 ## Appendix: Full analysis by item